FUTURA SEOUL COLLECTION

 2023

-Ken Gun Min expresses sorrow, joy, and longing through vivid and dynamic paintings rendered poetically.
-Born in Seoul, he has continued his artistic practice in cities like San Francisco, Zurich, Berlin, and Los Angeles.
-Drawing from his experiences as an immigrant and his multicultural perspective, he has delved into themes that are often overlooked or marginalized.
-Ken intertwines historical narratives, especially those that receive little attention, with biblical and ancient mythological imagery.
-He also merges oil painting with traditional Korean pigments and embroidery, weaving a cross-cultural landscape on the canvas.
-In his latest works, he addresses his personal childhood experiences from the late 1980s, yet presents them in culturally unbounded, fantastical imagery.
+Ken Gun Min poetically expresses sorrow, joy, and longing through vivid and dynamic paintings.
+Born in Seoul and later working in San Francisco, Zurich, Berlin, and Los Angeles, he has drawn on his experiences as an immigrant and his multicultural perspective to delve into subjects that tend to be overlooked or marginalized beneath the surface.
+He combines relatively unnoticed historical narratives with images from the Bible and ancient mythology, weaving cross-cultural landscapes by mixing oil paint with traditional Korean pigments and embroidery.
+In this exhibition work, the artist addresses personal childhood experiences from the late 1980s while expressing them through culturally unbound, fantastical imagery.

 2022